 It appears that if you don’t use Disney’s Magical Express (DME) (the free shuttle service between MCO and WDW), WDW is sometimes automatically charging parking fees if you do online check-in and go straight to your room when you arrive – even if you don’t have a car on-site!

 To backtrack a little, after nearly 47 years of not charging for overnight parking, WDW began doing so in early 2018.
 Whether you have your own car or a rental, they charge you to park overnight, on something of a sliding scale (the more expensive the resort hotel, the more expensive the parking).

-Well, apparently, if you do online check in before you arrive, and then arrive via Uber/Lyft/taxi (or if you’re dropped off), and go straight to your room (because there’s no need to check in at the front desk – you checked in online), Disney may automatically add a parking charge to your bill, regardless of whether or not you have a car there.
+Well, apparently, if you do online check-in before you arrive, and then arrive via Uber/Lyft/taxi (or if you’re dropped off), and go straight to your room (because there’s no need to check-in at the front desk – you checked in online), Disney may sometimes automatically add a parking charge to your bill, even if you don’t have a car there.